kelvinguu/giterable/README.md

 $ java -cp .:giterable.jar:jgit.jar Demo
 ```

-Here is how you would use Giterable in your code:
+Here's how to use Giterable in your code:

 ```java
 import com.kelvingu.giterable.Giterable;